Saharhash/thunder-war/README.md

 Dream Cheeky Thunder cool shooter wrapper

 # Main Features
-Except for shooting at bad build breakers, it also shoots a given user (given as a parameter), or shoots once a random time.
+Except for shooting at bad build breakers, it also shoots a given user, or shoots once a random time.

 # Usage Scenarios
 ## Jenkins stalk